ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 ```
 - thread pools `ExecutorService executor = Executors.newFixedThreadPool(10);`
     - run task in pool - `executor.submit(() -> { new Task(); });`
+### CONCURRENT DATA STRUCTURES
+- `LinkedBlockingQueue` - linked list, so infinite size
+    - put and take are seperate locks
+    - has to alloc/dealloc every put/take
+- `ArrayBlockingQueue` - array backed, fixed size
+    - faster as no alloc/dealloc on put/take
+    - put/take are same lock
+- `PriorityBlockingQueue` - array based binary heap
+    - consume items in specific order
+    - single lock underlying, but take can happens simul to put (using spinlocks)
+- `ConcurrentLinkedQueue` - non-blocking queue
+    - add and poll thread-safe and return
+    - uses CAS(compare-and-swap) instead of locks
+    - used in reactive systems

 ## STRINGS